-(\$\dag{\phi}) The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on.
+The turn signal indicator lamp flashes green simultaneously with the e turn signal - The turn signal is switched on. -- ---

-28 LIST OF SYMBOLS 204
+28 LIST OF SYMBOLS

-N The idling speed indicator lamp lights up green - The transmission has shifted to idle.
+N The idling speed indicator lamp lights up green - The transmission is shifted to idle.
 The high beam indicator lamp lights up blue - The high beam is switched on.